AlexH-HankIT/phpietadmin-gui/README.md

     - [ ] Create complete documentation on https://readthedocs.org/
     - [ ] Use unity testing
     - [ ] Replace all error codes with exceptions
+    - [ ] Support "All" permission in ietd config files

 * In version 0.8:
     - [ ] Support for DRBD (show status)